gyver98/gyver98.github.io/_posts/2017-02-13-react-tesla-battery-range-calculator-part1-english.md

 ## Data service
 The data you can get from Tesla site is hard-coded and very large, so I'll use Todd's new version of the data to make it easier to use. [link](https://github.com/toddmotto/angular-tesla-range-calculator/blob/master/src/app/tesla-battery/tesla-battery.service.ts)

-We do not use the `Injectable decorator` used in Angular2, so we will copy only the `export` part, save it in `src/services/BatteryService.js`, and `import` it in the `TeslaBattery` container.
+We do not use the `Injectable decorator` used in Angular2, so we will copy only the `export` part, just save it in `src/services/BatteryService.js` for now.
+Later, we will use `import` it in `TeslaBattery` container.

 We will revisit this data service later.